 A CIA certification adds significant value to your career standing.
-Once you’ve passed the exam and are an official Certified Internal Auditor in the eyes of the Institute of Internal Auditors (IIA), you will gain more respect and of course, a higher salary.
-So much so that internal auditors without their certifications make on average $30,000 less than a CIA for the same financial services!
+Once you’ve passed the exam and are an official Certified Internal Auditor in the eyes of the Institute of Internal Auditors (IIA), you will gain more respect and, of course, a higher salary.
+So much so that internal auditors without their certifications make, on average, $30,000 less than a CIA for the same financial services!

-There are a lot of factors that determine what salary you could get with a certification in internal auditing, such as location, education level, years of experience, and size of company you work for.
+There are a lot of factors that determine the average salary you could obtain with a certification in internal auditing, such as location, education level, years of experience, and size of the company you work for.
 So without further ado, let’s take a look into some potential Certified Internal Auditor Salaries!

 Once you’ve had about one to three years of experience and upgraded your job title, your annual salary will jump up to a range of $60,000 to $82,000.
 You can expect a salary increase by 15-25% each year you move up into a junior CIA position.

 Let’s be real here, as a CIA, like a dairy farmer, you’re going to be making some serious cheddar Click To Tweet

-Once you’ve put in some serious time in the auditing field and make it to a senior CIA level, you can be looking at a salary range from $78,000 to $98,000 in medium sized companies.
-Your salary can even go up to $111,000 in larger businesses.
+Once you’ve had about one to three years of experience and upgraded your job title, you can expect an increase in median salary to somewhere between $60,000 and $82,000.
+Furthermore, your salary as an audit manager can even go up to $111,000 in larger businesses.
 That’s about a 20-29% increase for a senior auditor position compared to the junior position!
 Since larger companies have more complex situations to handle, your salary will be much higher to compensate for all your talents and certified status.

 Let’s be real here, as a CIA, like a dairy farmer, you’re going to be making some serious cheddar.

 As you can see, there is lots of room to grow financially and increase your responsibilities as a CIA.
 If you want, you can even have positions of authority like internal auditing manager or director.
 These are the top positions of the CIA profession.